xvrdm/ricv/README.md

 If you don´t want to create by hand the `options` list accepted by `ricv()`, you can use the helper function `ricv_opts()`, which gives you autocomplete and a convenient reminder of the possible attributes.
 For reference, see below all the possible options.
 The [image-compare-viewer](https://github.com/kylewetton/image-compare-viewer/) has examples for a few of them.

+Users experiencing **problems with image sizes** (e.g. in shiny, the first image appears very big while the second appears very small) should first try setting the option `fluidMode` to `TRUE`.

 ```{r}
 ricv::ricv_opts()
 ```